HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

 ````

 #### Test Munge
-NOTE: successful execution of all the below test is required to processed further
+NOTE: successful execution of all the below tests is required to be processed further
 ````
 munge -n
 munge -n | unmunge